 The contrary argument is that a proportion of the population are not naturally compliant; nor do they spend much time worrying about being held to account.
 Senior executives, in particular, have big egos, and don't expect to get caught.
 And they are just as likely to be the victim of Group-Think and the MacWhirr Syndrome as the rest of us - or maybe more so.
 They will therefore only comply with (to them over-restrictive) regulations if they are subject to firm and effective prior enforcement regimes.

-There is also the point that the consequences of getting caught are seldom cause of serious concern.
-Although a Chief Exec may know they may eventually lose their jobs, they also know that they would then receive very generous compensation for loss of office to add to all the millions they have saved whilst in that office.
+There is also the point that the consequences of getting caught are seldom cause for serious concern.
+Although Chief Executives may know they may eventually lose their jobs, they also know that they would then receive very generous compensation for loss of office to add to all the millions they have saved whilst in that office.
 And they are almost never held legally responsible for even the most dramatic misjudgements.
 This is particularly the case in the USA where 50% of public companies are incorporated in Delaware - the second smallest state but a notable 'corporate haven' with very CEO-friendly 'business judgement rules'.
 Even Delaware's own Senator Ted Kaufman noted somewhat despairingly in September 2010 that "We have seen very little in the way of senior ... level prosecutions of the people ... who brought this country to the brink of financial ruin."

 The company may suffer reputational damage, of course, but this is seldom of great concern.
-Only weeks later, as I write this, I am not aware that the early 2017 fines on Thames water, BT and Tesco have done much to affect their reputation amongst the general public.
+Only weeks later, as I write this, I am not aware that the early 2017 fines on Thames Water, BT and Tesco have done much to affect their reputation amongst the general public.
 Indeed, I am pretty sure that hardly anyone took much notice of the fines when they were imposed, let alone remembering them months later.

 And do the fines hurt the companies or their shareholders?
 Not a lot, I suspect.
 Thames Water's £20m fine was pretty small beer compared with its annual profits of around £750m.